deckhouse/virtualization/docs/INSTALL.md

 The module status should be `Ready`.

-## Platform Update
+## Module Update

-Deckhouse Virtualization Platform uses five update channels designed for use in different environments that have different requirements in terms of reliability:
+The Virtualization module uses five update channels designed for use in different environments that have different requirements in terms of reliability:

 | Update Channel | Description                                                                                                                                                                                                                                                        |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |